legoboyvdlp/A320-family-liveries/README.md

 7. The livery should be of reasonable quality, particularly, the livery should match up at UV boundaries with no mismatching.

-8. The description should be in this format: ICAO Airline Name (Extra Info).
-"Airways", "Airlines", or similar words may be omitted for brevity.
-For instance, "SAS Scandinavian (OY-KAM)".
+8. The description should be in this format: "Airline Name (Registration, Extra Info).
+For instance, "Qatar Airways (A7-AHW)"

 9. Liveries will be reviewed before being added by a contributor.
 If you disagree with a rejection, please speak to another contributor.